Robust Dynamic Operating Envelopes for DER Integration in Unbalanced Distribution Networks: Constructing RDOE with Capacity Allocations of Proportional Fairness

 The maximum hyperellipsoid $\mathcal{E}$ inscribed within the FR and the largest DFR, i.e. $\mathcal{C}_{ep}$, within $\mathcal{E}$ are also conceptually presented in Fig.~\ref{fig_robust_doe_concept}.
 It is also noteworthy that under this circumstance, the same optimal solution for \eqref{max_ellip} can be acquired by reformulating \eqref{max_ellip_obj} as { }

 \textbf{Considering customers' operational statuses.} In this case, customers' operational statuses can be taken into the formulation to utilise the network's latent hosting capacity more efficiently.
-For example, if a customer only exports/imports power, the objective function can be modified to make sure its OEE/OEI will be maximised while its OEI/OEE is forced to be around 0 kW.
+For example, if a customer only exports/imports power, the objective function can be modified to make sure its DOEE/DOEI will be maximised while its DOEI/DOEE is forced to be around 0 kW.
 Under such circumstances, the optimisation problem can be modified as